Why Your CGM “Glucose” Level is Not the Same as Your “Blood Sugar” Level

-Every FDA-approved BGM and CGM technology in the United States must be within 15% of the true laboratory value at least 95% of the time.
-It also needs to be within 20% of the true laboratory value at least 99% of the time.
+Every FDA-approved BGM and CGM technology in the United States must be within 15 percent of the true laboratory value at least 95 percent of the time.
+It also needs to be within 20 percent of the true laboratory value at least 99 percent of the time.

 And in rare situations, it may also be as simple as a rare calibration issue if you’re wearing a CGM that allows the user to enter a level from your BGM to improve the accuracy on your CGM.
 These days, CGMs simply shouldn’t need to be calibrated regularly.
 Most likely, you’re simply seeing the difference in the sugar in your blood versus the sugar in interstitial fluid.

 Fact #2: The food you eat affects your BGM level before your CGM level.

 One of the biggest reasons the number on your CGM doesn’t match your BGM is because the glucose from the food you eat actually reaches your bloodstream before it reaches the interstitial fluid where your CGM sensor sits.

 There’s about a 15-minute difference between when glucose enters your bloodstream versus when it enters interstitial fluid.
 That means your BGM and CGM numbers are more likely to be significantly different in the hour or two after eating when your blood sugar is quickly rising or falling.